About Cherrybrook

 The Cherrybrook State Significant Precinct (Cherrybrook SSP) is 7.7 hectares in area and includes Cherrybrook Station, the commuter carpark, Bradfield Parade and vacant land to the north and east of the station.
 The site is bound by Castle Hill Road to the south, Franklin Road to the south-east, and Robert Road to the north-west.
 The focus of future development is on the 3.5 hectares of vacant land in the northern and eastern section of the site.

-Landcom, on behalf of Sydney Metro, is seeking to change the Cherrybrook SSP site zoning to enable lively mixed-use development around the new Cherrybrook Station.
-We commissioned technical investigations and reports required by Study Requirements issued by the Department of Planning and Environment.
-These studies provided information to support planning for the Cherrybrook SSP.
+Landcom, on behalf of Sydney Metro, sought to change the Cherrybrook SSP site zoning to enable lively mixed-use development around the new Cherrybrook Station.

-The submitted rezoning application proposes amendments to the Hornsby Local Environmental Plan 2013 and seeks approval for a site-specific design guide.
-This planning framework includes controls relating to various aspects of future development, such as building heights, open space provision and setbacks.
-The application includes a Reference Scheme that shows development possibilities under the proposed rezoning.
-The Reference Scheme is indicative only, the development of the Cherrybrook SSP will require additional detailed planning approvals should the site be rezoned.
+The rezoning proposal included amendments to the Hornsby Local Environmental Plan 2013 and sought approval for a site-specific Design Guide.
+This planning framework contains controls relating to various aspects of future development, such as building heights, open space provision and setbacks.
+The application included a Reference Scheme to show development possibilities under the proposed rezoning.
+The Reference Scheme is indicative only, the development of the Cherrybrook SSP will require additional detailed planning approvals.

 View the Reference Scheme flythrough